airbornemihir/a-verified-fs/README.md

-This is the accompanying artefact submission for the paper titled "Binary-compatible verification of filesystems with ACL2".
-The paper details certain filesystem models and co-simulation tests applied to them; instructions for reviewing and executing these tests follow.

-Note: The books mentioned below were certified with a development snapshot of ACL2, dated 2019-05-02 and identified by commit hash 4e079e4dc956bfb6301b29bba7f84db696a38186.
-The GNU/Linux programs mkfs.fat, diff, sudo, cp, mkdir, mv, rm, rmdir, stat, unlink, and wc are required in order to run the tests, as is the mtools suite of programs (version 4.0.18).
+This is the accompanying artefact submission for the paper titled "Code Proofs with a Binary-Compatible Filesystem Model".
+These ACL2 books were certified with ACL2 version 8.2, the most recent release of the theorem prover.
+Apart from certifiable books, there is a co-simulation test suite in the test/ subdirectory; the GNU/Linux programs mkfs.fat, diff, sudo, cp, mkdir, mv, rm, rmdir, stat, truncate, unlink, and wc are required in order to run the tests, as is the mtools suite of programs (version 4.0.18).

 The FAT32 models HiFAT and LoFAT can be found in files hifat.lisp and lofat.lisp respectively.
 These depend on a number of helper